 Money causes stress… do you know why?

 Money causes stress also because of the ancillary consequences that can come from financial issues.
 Many people who are stressed turn to unhealthy habits.
-In the Guardian survey, 21 percent of respondents said they turn to alcohol to cope with financial stress.
-Thirteen percent said they start smoking.
+In the recent survey, 21 per cent of respondents said they turn to alcohol to cope with financial stress.
+Thirteen per cent said they start smoking.
 While those habits may lead to a temporary escape, they often contribute to more long-term stress.

 Individuals dealing with financial issues may also cut corners on healthy living by eating lower-quality food and exercising less.
 They could start working more to deal with the financial shortfalls, and that extra work may lead to a consistent loss of sleep.

 Finally, financial issues have a way of infecting our personal relationships.
-People who have dependants may feel inadequate by not being able to provide for their family in the way they wish.
+People who have dependents may feel inadequate by not being able to provide for their families in the way they wish.
 Financial issues are often a common cause of divorce because of the anxiety and frustration that they can bring into the relationship.

 Money causes stress-induced habits

 There are numerous ways to handle money-induced stress.
 One is to maintain healthy habits.
 Getting a full night of sleep, eating healthy, and exercising regularly are three of the most effective methods for managing stress.

 Those methods may handle the symptoms of financial issues.
 However, a permanent solution requires getting to the root of the issue, which is where a financial adviser can add real value and benefit to individuals.
 The financial hardship may be a temporary setback caused by a job loss or a business failure.
 For many people, though, financial hardship is the result of years of poor financial habits.

 Getting out of financial difficulty often requires changing those poor habits.
 That could mean using a budget, saving regularly, and cutting up the credit cards.
 Those actions can be hard to take without proper support.
 An experienced and knowledgeable financial advisor can help you design a plan to escape financial difficulty and take control of your financial future.